biosustain/THG/build_model/README.md

 ## Models and files

-The models and files can be found in the respective folder where a brief description can be read.
+The models and files can be found in the respective folder where a brief description can be read (read.txt)